Abacus has a seamless integration with QuickBooks Desktop for both reimbursable expenses and corporate card expenses.

 To give you a better idea of what this will look like in QuickBooks, these screenshots show you a Bill and Bill Payment in QBD:

-The sync to QuickBooks is triggered by admin approval.
+The sync to QuickBooks is triggered by the debit from the company bank account starting.
 Once the batch debit is created (this happens on a nightly basis whenever expenses are approved), the Bill and Bill Payment will sync.

 Each expense included in the batched debit will be booked to the correct expense account.
 The memo of the line item for each expense includes the Abacus user, note, vendor, and a link back to the original expense so that you can view the receipt image.